bastibe/transplant/README.md

 2. Install [JSONlab](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?jsonlab), an implementation of JSON for Matlab.
 Install this into the subdirectory _jsonlab_ inside this directory.

 3. Make sure that `matlab` is reachable in your shell.
 Transplant will try to start Matlab as a sub-process.

+4. On the Python side, make sure to have PyZMQ installed as well.

 LICENSE
 -------